ndwarshuis/org-ml/readme-template.md

 depend on the mutable state of Emacs buffers.
-In general, functional code is ([arguably](https://en.wikipedia.org/wiki/Functional_programming#Comparison_to_imperative_programming)) more robust, readable, testable, and intuitive, especially in use-cases such as this where an abstract data structure is being transformed and queried.
+In general, functional code is ([arguably](https://en.wikipedia.org/wiki/Functional_programming#Comparison_to_imperative_programming)) more robust, readable, and testable, especially in use-cases such as this where a stateless abstract data structure is being transformed and queried.

 The `org-element.el` provides a minimal API for handling this parse-tree in a functional manner, but lacks many of the higher-level